-7. Will the new rent be affected by any initial discounted rental or rent-free period?
+7. Will the new rent on a leased property be affected by any initial discounted rental or rent-free period?

 Once the discounted or rent-free period expires, rent reviews will not be affected.
 If you have negotiated a discounted rent until the date of the first rent review, you could face a significant increase in rent thereafter.

 8. Will the rent on a leased property go down at the rent review if the open market value has fallen?

 It depends on the terms of the lease.
 Many leases include an 'upwards only' clause, which means that the rent can only ever be increased at a rent review.
 If the rent would be lower (for example, if the open market rental value has fallen), the rent stays the same rather than being reduced.

 9. Who determines the new rent on a leased property?